 The Hemp for Victory campaign is perhaps one major movement in the history of hemp that deserves special mention.
 Hemp plant played a crucial role for the US in the Second World War.
 World War II provided a new chance for the revival of the hemp industry.

 The agenda of the film was to encourage farmers to grown hemp for the war effort.
 It featured a short history of hemp and hemp products.
-And a quick manual on how hemp is grown and processed into rope, cloth, cordage, and other products.
+And a quick manual on growing hemp and processing it into rope, cloth, cordage, and other products.

 The Curse Continued

-Hemp’s Storied PastBefore we discuss the rather recent renaissance of industrial hemp, let’s briefly tour through its past.
+Hemp’s Storied PastBefore we discuss the rather recent renaissance of the plant, let’s briefly tour through the history of hemp.

 - 8000 BCE: the first clear signatures of hemp’s entrance in human lives in the form of cords imprinted on ancient pottery shards from China and Taiwan and hemp cloth from ancient Mesopotamia.